Why wait? Vote today!

 Beat the Election Day rush.

-Early voting is essentially another term for requesting a ballot before Election Day.
-In Montana, if you're slated to go to the polls, you can request a ballot before the big day.
+Early voting is essentially another term for requesting an absentee ballot before Election Day.
 Since 1999, Montanans can request an absentee ballot without an excuse.
-Do note, ballots are not opened or tabulated until Election Day.
+Do note, while you can cast your vote early, results are not released until Election Day.

-Voters with address changes or are new to Montana can register before and on Election Day.
-This process is called "late registration" and must be done in-person at your local elections office.
+Voters with address changes or who are new to Montana can register before and on Election Day.
+Within 30 days of the election, this process is called "late registration" and must be done in-person at your local elections office.
 Visit our late registration page to learn more!